A Terrified Teacher at Ghoul School!: Manga

 Written and illustrated by Mai Tanaka, A Terrified Teacher at Ghoul School! began serialization in Square Enix's Monthly GFantasy magazine on November 18, 2014.
-Its chapters have been compiled into nineteen tankōbon volumes as of July 2025.
+Its chapters have been compiled into twenty-one tankōbon volumes as of May 2026.

 During their panel at Sakura-Con 2017, Yen Press announced that they licensed the manga for English publication.

 A spin-off manga centered around Mamekichi Maizuka's freshman year, titled The Terrifying Students at Ghoul School! (妖怪学校の生徒はじめました！, Yōkai Gakkō no Seito Hajimemashita!), began serialization on the Pixiv Comic website under Square Enix's PFantapy brand on March 1, 2018.
 The spin-off's chapters have been collected into two tankōbon volumes as of June 2023.

 The spin-off is published in English on Square Enix's Manga Up!
 Global app under the title A New Student at Ghoul School!.
 During their panel at MCM London Comic Con 2025, Yen Press announced that they had licensed the spin-off.